Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03013.png){ #fig:03013 width=75% }

-The suppressor\'s job was to repel any secondarily emitted electrons back to the plate: a structural equivalent of the beam power tube\'s space charge.
+The suppressor's job was to repel any secondarily emitted electrons back to the plate: a structural equivalent of the beam power tube's space charge.
 This, of course, increased plate current and decreased screen current, resulting in better gain and overall performance.
 In some instances it allowed for greater operating plate voltage as well.

 ## Combination tubes{ #sec:xtocid15706706 }